Say It (ABC song)

-"Say It" is a single by new wave group ABC, with additional remixing by the team behind house group Black Box.
-It was released in 1991 as a 7" single, 12" single and CD single.
+"Say It" is a song by English pop band ABC, with additional remixing by the team behind the Italian house music group Black Box.
+It was written by Martin Fry and Mark White and released in December 1991 by EMI Records as a 7" single, 12" single and CD single from the band's sixth album, Abracadabra (1991).

 Critical reception

 Upon its release as a single, Stuart Maconie of NME described "Say It" as an "inconsequential House ditty" and added, "I like the guitar, I like the Philly strings.
 I don't like anything else.
 But 'I was baked Alaska' must be the bravest lyrical gambit of the decade.
 A pity this germ of lunacy couldn't have infect more of the song."